June 23-27 for 4th-9th Graders

 Smith Reynolds Airport, 3801 N. Liberty Street, Winston-Salem

-Education will be a key component of the project.
-Board members have nearly 50 years' combined background in public education with an emphasis on aviation career training, including running the secondary education programs in Forsyth and Guilford Counties.
+OPEN HOUSE May 31, 2014 Board members have nearly 50 years' combined background in public education with an emphasis on aviation career training, including running the secondary education programs in Forsyth and Guilford Counties.
 The Board proposes a permanent AIR and SPACE CAMP to provide students from Forsyth County the opportunity to learn about aviation and the career opportunities available in the aerospace industry.
 Elementary, middle and high school students will be eligible to participate.
 After-school and summer education courses will include Wonder of Flight Class, Go Green: ENERGY ALTERNATIVES Class, All Things Auto Class & an Aviation Careers Class.

 Proposed Aviation Exhibits include: